 Name Supported return types @ResponsePayload required?
 Additional notes No response void No Enabled by default.
 TrAX javax.xml.transfor and sub-interfaces (DOMSource, SAXSource, StreamSource, and StAXSource) m.Source Yes Enabled by default.
 W3C DOM org.w3c.dom.Elemen t Yes Enabled by default dom4j org.dom4j.Element Yes Enabled when dom4j is on the classpath.
 JDOM org.jdom.Element Yes Enabled when JDOM is on the classpath. ХОМ nu.xom.Element Yes Enabled when XOM is on the classpath.
-JAXB2 Any type that is annotated with javax.xml.bind.ann and javax.xml.bind.JAX Yes otation.XmlRootElem BElement.
-Enabled when JAXB2 is on the classpath. ОХМ Any type supported by a Spring OXM Marshaller.
-Yes Enabled when the marshaller attribute of <sws:annotation-driven></sws:annotation-driven> is specified.
+JAXB2 Any type that is annotated with javax.xml.bind.ann and javax.xml.bind.JAX Yes otation.XmlRootElen BElement.
+Enabled when JAXB2 is on the classpath. ment, OXM Any type supported by a Spring OXM Marshaller .
+Yes Enabled when the marshaller attribute of <sws:annotation- driven/> is specified.</sws:annotationclass-level Javadoc of DefaultMethodEndpointAdapter and MethodReturnValueHandler to see how.

 As you can see, there are a lot of possibilities when it comes to defining handling method signatures.
 It is even possible to extend this mechanism, and to support your own parameter types.
-Refer to the class-level Javadoc of DefaultMethodEndpointAdapter and MethodReturnValueHandler to see how.
+Refer to the